© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead, 700m north east of Trows is a scheduled monument protected by Historic England under reference 1008841.
 View the official record →

-A Romano-British farmstead is located 700 metres north-east of Trows in Northumberland.
+The Romano-British farmstead 700m north east of Trows is a Roman rural settlement site located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008841.

 Romano-British farmstead, 700m north east of Trows is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008841.